reactive/data-client/docs/getting-started/installation.md

 title: Installation
 ---

-- displaying data on the server with high performance and reliability
-- if the only network calls you make at to change things and you never retrieve data - rest hooks not needed. simply do the request directly

 Rest Hooks is a library for fetching structured data in a performant way with no boilerplate.

 Its interface is declarative and minimal.
 A small structure declaration is all that is needed